 Tohono O’odham Community College

 Tohono O’odham Community College (TOCC), located in Sells, Arizona, constructed three large wathos (gathering and teaching spaces) on the campus.
 In addition, TOCC constructed an educational path connecting the wathos to teach about native plants.
+The educational path features place cards that feature local cacti and vegetation and explained through the Tohono O’odham language.

 Little Priest Tribal College